cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

     diskutil eject /dev/diskN

 Now remove the flash drive, and press in the error window **Ignore**\
-Now you have a falsh drive with ubuntu installed and you can boot from it.
+Now you have a flash drive with ubuntu installed and you can boot from it.
 To do so, please

 **restart your Mac and press option key**

 while the Mac is restarting to choose the USB-Stick

-You will need a plug for USB keyboard, USB mouse, and netwwork cable.
+You will need a plug for USB keyboard, USB mouse, and network cable.

 There are some issue from this point on.